peng-chen-ai/site-main/content/courses/example.1/_index.md

 ---
 # Course title, summary, and position.
-linktitle: An Example Course
+linktitle: Machine Learning
 summary: Learn how to use Academia's docs layout for publishing online courses, software documentation, and tutorials.
 weight: 1

 # Page metadata.
-title: Machine Learning2
+title: Machine Learning
 date: "2018-09-09T00:00:00Z"
 lastmod: "2018-09-09T00:00:00Z"
 draft: false  # Is this a draft? true/false